 Figure 8 Configuring the RMON alarm information

-The index is used to identify a specific alarm information; if the index is same to the previously applied index, it will replace the previous one.
+The index is used to identify a specific alarm information; if the index is the same as the previously applied index, it will replace the previous one.

 The MIB node corresponds to OID.